Therapeutic Fasting in Bavaria — Medically Guided at Tannerhof

 |---|---|

-During fasting days, herbal tea, water, lemon and ginger water, mild vegetable broth and fresh fruit or vegetable juices carry the rhythm, alongside roughly three litres of fluid per day.
-Fasting guests take their meals in the Fasterstube.
+During the fasting days, herbal tea, water, lemon and ginger water, mild vegetable broth and freshly pressed juices carry the rhythm, with around three litres of fluid a day.
+Fasters take their meals in the Fasterstube.
+Movement stays measured: moderate aerobic and moderate strength training, plus yoga, Feldenkrais, Tai Chi, Theraband training and breathing therapy — the body nourishes itself from within.

 Medical guidance as Tannerhof practice